Everduin94/flotes-blog/src/pages/posts/february-2023-updates.md

 - Fill in the blanks have been fixed on Safari/iPhone.
 Text was invisible.
 Additionally, outlines would go out of the bounds of their container.
 Now the outlines light up instead.
 - Improvements to this blog (yay).
 Posts are now organized by type, there's a new header, as well as an about me.
 - Links now open in a new tab instead of the current tab
+- Batch Fixes:
+  - A mermaid version failed in production on refresh, but not in dev.
+This is fixed by reverting to a previous version.
+  - Author always displayed the current users name.
+  - Searching left the `enter` key bound even when the modal was closed
+    - Minor, redundantly binding and unbinding keys has been fixed.
+Not a noticable performance improvement but definitely unwanted.
+  - Padding applied to the bottom of the editor so if your text touches the bottom you can scroll down further
+  - Inline preview let text overflow instead of wrapping.

 ### Support for Mermaid
 - Support for mermaid `graph` and `sequenceDiagram`.